Akt99/AKTGRAM/README.md

 ```

 ## Notes
-- If you use a custom dev client, rebuild after native config changes.
+- If you use a custom dev client, rebuild after native config changes real-time
 - Storage uploads require a Firebase Storage bucket.

 ## Credits